BYLAWS of the League of Women Voters of Tompkins County

 Membership

-Sec.
-1. Eligibility.
-Any person who subscribes to the purposes and policy of the LWVUS shall be eligible for membership.
+Section 1.
+Eligibility.
+Any person who subscribes to the purposes and policy of the League of Women Voters shall be eligible for membership.

 Section 1.
 Enumeration and Election of Officers.